dhondta/python-tinyscript/docs/helpers.md

 :---: | :---:
 `ts.bruteforce` | generator for making strings using a given alphabet from a minimum to a maximum length `ts.bruteforce_mask` | generator for bruteforcing according to a given mask (either a string or a list of alphabets per character position)
-`ts.expand_mask` | string expansion function for computing a bruteforce mask
+`ts.dictionary` | generator for parsing a dictionary, applying rules if provided `ts.expand_mask` | string expansion function for computing a bruteforce mask `ts.parse_rule` | rule parsing function, for checking if it is valid and returning a generator of transformation functions to apply to the input text

 !!! note "Bruteforce mask groups"